-There are a minimum and maximum value that can be ascribed to each category or constraints.
-The minimum value declares that the load is not complete until the constraint is met (say a truck must be filled with 35,000 pounds of material before it can be shipped).
+There are minimum and maximum values that can be ascribed to each category or constraints.
+The minimum value declares that the load is not complete until the constraint is met (say, a truck must be filled with 35,000 pounds of the material before it can be shipped).
 The maximum value declares the capacity of the piece of equipment.
 A company can use all three of the constraints or just one of the limitations.

 This TLB Profile is then assigned to the Transportation Lane.

-One of the most important controls which relates to the load build is not on the TLB Profile at all, is within the transportation lane and is called the Loading Method and is in blue above.
+One of the most important controls related to the load build is not on the TLB Profile, is within the transportation lane, and is called the Loading Method and is in blue above.
 The loading method controls the mix of products that are placed onto a truck.
-SAP has three different loading methods that I have tested and work; this is straight loading and load balancing.
-The third method Product Wise Loading works similarly in concept to load balancing, however, it is not sufficiently documented, and I have never personally tested it so I can’t vouch for it.
+SAP has three different loading methods that I have tested and work: straight loading and load balancing.
+The third method, Product Wise Loading works similarly in concept to load balancing.
+However, it is not sufficiently documented, and I have never personally tested it, so I can’t vouch for it.

 Maintenance of this Information in the TLB Profile

-The TLB is one of three optimizers that are available in SNP, and it is by far the simplest.
-Of the many areas of configuration in SNP, the TLB Profile is one of the simplest as well.
+The TLB is one of three optimizers available in SNP, and it is by far the simplest.
+Of the many areas of configuration in SNP, the TLB Profile is one of the simplest.
 Thus it is a surprise how often I find poorly maintained data in the TLB Profile.

 Best of Breed Solutions Versus TLB

-The second dimension that I find strange is that many companies that want more capabilities in load building, and thus are led to look into best of breed solutions.
-However, they are not as keen in obtaining the funding necessary to staff the positions required to run the most sophisticated software.
-In addition to operation, the people who know the transportation equipment, the materials to be loaded and the warehouse constraints must have the time and the training to continually updated the parameters that drive the software.
+The second dimension that I find strange is that many companies want more capabilities in load building and are thus led to look into best of breed solutions.
+However, they are not as keen on obtaining the funding necessary to staff the positions required to run the most sophisticated software.
+In addition to operation, the people who know the transportation equipment, the materials to be loaded, and the warehouse constraints must have the time and the training to continually updated the parameters that drive the software.

 Load Building Without Sufficient Staging

-Without sufficient staging, real estate in the warehouse, the hypothetical load plan which is optimal for the equipment and the material cannot be executed.
-Optimal load building requires a comprehensive approach to getting the right load building software, configuring it correctly, allocating sufficient human resources to the task, having the appropriate staging real estate, etc..
-An improvement in just one thing, such as load building software will not in itself allow optimal loads to be built.
+Without sufficient staging, real estate in the warehouse, the hypothetical load plan, optimal for the equipment and the material, cannot be executed.
+Optimal load building requires a comprehensive approach to getting the right load building software, configuring it correctly, allocating sufficient human resources to the task, having the appropriate staging real estate, etc. An improvement in just one thing, such as load building software, will not in itself allow optimal loads to be built.

 I have used Load Xpert screenshots because the application is simple to understand, and the user interface shows very clearly what it is doing.

-The interface provides reliable feedback to the user how different load scenarios “look” on the truck.
+The interface provides reliable feedback to the user on how different load scenarios “look” on the truck.

-Load Xpert provides both a top and side view, and along the top, the statistics of the load are shown.
+<br ” />Load Xpert provides both a top and side view, and along the top, the load statistics are shown.

 As pallets are added, the fill statistics increase.
 Load Xpert can deal with either pallets or rolls.
-Demos provided on the Load Xpert website show an application that provides a very realistic view of the equipment and the pallets/rolls that are added.
+Demos provided on the Load Xpert website show an application that provides a realistic view of the equipment and the pallets/rolls added.
 Full demos are available at this link.

 SNP TLB offers a moderate amount of functionality and a basic optimizer, which is a significant upgrade from the load building in SAP ERP, which has nothing close to the capability within the TLB.
-Even though the settings are very basic and concrete (based upon the constraints of the equipment in addition to the policy of the company with respect to when a truck is considered “full”), however, they are often poorly maintained by corporations.
+Even though the settings are basic and concrete (based upon the constraints of the equipment and the company’s policy concerning when a truck is considered “full”), however, they are often poorly maintained by corporations.

-Regarding the TLB functionality compared to best of breed solutions, the differences are quite significant.
-Best of breed solutions such as Ortec and Load Xpert offer both graphical load diagrams and much more functionality.
+Regarding the TLB functionality compared to the best of breed solutions, the differences are quite significant.
+Best of breed solutions such as Ortec and Load Xpert offers graphical load diagrams and much more functionality.

-However, many companies that want to improve their load building over and above TLB are not cognizant of the comprehensive factors that are required to either maintain the simple TLB parameters or to maintain more complex load building solutions.
+However, many companies that want to improve their load building over and above TLB are not cognizant of the comprehensive factors required to either maintain the simple TLB parameters or maintain more complex load building solutions.